hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/498_037_govinda_sahay.md

 DEAR GOVINDA SAHAY,

 You must go on with your Japa whatever direction the mind takes.
-Tell Harbux that he is to begin with the Prânâyâma in the following way.
+Tell Harbux that he is to begin with the Prānāyāma in the following way.

 Try hard with your Sanskrit studies.